 These measurements are approximate.
 This combination makes one big smoothie.
 Fresh or frozen fruit works fine.

-2 cups of mixed fruit—some combination of three of the following
+Two cups of mixed fruit — some combination of three of the following:

-1 bunch kale or other hearty greens like spinach, chard
+- 1 bunch kale (or other hearty greens like spinach or chard)

 One or all of the following: